 - If you want to accept the preselected default protocol for cleaning, tap Start and continue from step 6 below.
-Otherwise, tap Select, select the cleaning protocol and run it just as you would a tissue-processing protocol (as described in this procedure). - 2.
-You are prompted to place your dirty baskets in the retort.
+Otherwise, tap Select, select the cleaning protocol and run it just as you would a tissue-processing protocol (as described in this procedure). - You are prompted to place your dirty baskets in the retort.
 Make sure that all tissue has been removed from the baskets before you do so.
+Tan Dama when you have placed the backets in the retort and closed the lid of the retort.